AnthonyCxx/password-cracker/README.md

 # Password Cracker in C++
-An MD5 password cracker built in C++17.
+A simple MD5 hash password cracker made as a project on hashing for our alogrithm's class.

 # Compilatition and Execution
 - Compilation: `g17 main.cpp ./hashlib++/*.cpp`